The 5 Best Day Trips from Tallahassee, Florida

 Wakulla Springs State Park

-Favorite Things to See and Do: Wakulla Springs River Boat Tour, Soda Fountain inside the Lodge at Wakulla Springs, swim in the springs, or go for a bike ride.
+Favorite Things to See and Do: Take the Wakulla River riverboat tour, grab a treat at the soda fountain inside the lodge, swim in the springs, or go for a bike ride.

 Apalachicola, Florida

-Favorite Things to See and Do: Up the Creek Raw Bar, Apalachicola Chocolate & Coffee Company, Owl Cafe, Riverside Mercantile, or book a kayak tour.
+Favorite Things to See and Do: Up the Creek Raw Bar, Apalachicola Chocolate and Coffee Company, Owl Cafe, Riverside Mercantile, or book a kayak tour.

 Providence Canyon State Park

-Favorite Things to See and Do: Hike the Canyon Loop Trail, view the canyons from the overlook, pack a picnic lunch or stop at White Oak Pastures in Bluffton on your way back to Tallahassee for a delicious lunch.
+Favorite Things to See and Do: Hike the Canyon Loop Trail, take in the views from the overlook, pack a picnic, or stop at White Oak Pastures in Bluffton for lunch on the way home.

 Thomasville, Georgia